Pinecrest Campground

 Summit District Ranger Station: (209) 965 3434

-Reservations Recommended: Reservations are available for camping dates from early May through mid-October.
+Reservations Recommended: Pinecrest Campground reservations will be available for camping dates from early May through mid-October.
 At other times when the campground is open (mid-March to early May and mid-September to mid-October), campsites are first-come, first-served.

 Reservations are essential from Memorial Day weekend through Labor Day.